EndBug/add-and-commit/README.md

 ### Deleting files

 The `remove` option can be used if a predetermined list of files needs to be removed.
-The `remove` option runs `git rm` command with any options passed into the `remove` setting.
+It runs the `git rm` command, so you can pass every kind of argument with it.
+As if with the [`add` input](#adding-files), you can also use JSON or YAML arrays to make the action run multiple `git rm` commands.

-If instead you want deleted files to be autodetected and committed, you can use existing git support for that feature. `git add` supports the [`--no-ignore-removal`/`-A`](https://git-scm.com/docs/git-add#Documentation/git-add.txt--A) option which will detect deleted files just as it detects modified files.
-To use this ability, prepend `--no-ignore-removal` to the `add` option.
+If you want deleted files to be auto-detected and committed, you can use the [`--no-ignore-removal`/`-A`](https://git-scm.com/docs/git-add#Documentation/git-add.txt--A) git arguments.

 ### Pushing